 Who and why uses the OSINT?

 Individuals, on the other hand, use open-source intelligence to get some information.
 OSINT may be extremely useful if you want to know more about the company you’re trying to get a job in or see who that beautiful girl you met in the park is.
-That may look strange and a bit overkill, but stopping before that goes too far is possible.
+That may look strange and overkill, but stopping before that goes too far is possible.

 Is OSINT legal?

-Unless you use illegal software for it - yet.
+Unless you use illegal software for it - yes.
 However, illegal programs for OSINT that you can see for sale on the Darknet are rather a spyware than just a program for data analysis.
 That’s nothing bad in checking the available information without any evil intentions.
-However, a benevolent search may easily turn malevolent when you go too far to get the information.
+However, a benevolent search may turn malevolent when you go too far to get the information.
 Searching online is OK, starting a phishing campaign to get the info out of the employees is not.

 However, from a moral point of view, any type of intelligence is bad.
-If someone doesn't want to say something to you, they likely have some motivation for that.
+If someone doesn't want to say something to you, they likely have some motivation.
 And searching for some info on that topic in the social networks of this person may be harmful to your relationships.
 Sure, it cannot be called illegal from the legislative point of view but can make you an ill-famed maniac.
 Reconnaissance based on open-source data is a potent tool, so use it wisely to keep your reputation clean.

 Frequently Asked Questions

 Although OSINT sounds quite powerful, it is not without its drawbacks.
 Many professionals using OSINT experience information overload.
 It may take too long to filter every detail.
 Further, with social media intelligence (SOCMINT), it is tough to verify the legitimacy of each part collected.
 One disadvantage of OSINT tools is that many do not have fact-checking features, making it difficult to distinguish between real and fake news.